 This tutorial explores various types of justice initiatives available to societies emerging from armed conflict or authoritarian regimes, seeking to redress historic injustices or to achieve national reconciliation.
-It studies responses such as truth and reconciliation commissions, commissions of enquiry, initiatives aimed at memorialization, and critically examines the supposed tension between peace and justice It also examines mechanisms designed to ensure that the impact and legacy of international criminal tribunals extend beyond the relatively few cases these tribunals can themselves adjudicate and the extent to which these can instead to inspire local justice responses or contribute to the reinvigoration of national justice systems affected by armed conflict or suffering from other systemic weaknesses.
+It studies responses such as truth and reconciliation commissions, commissions of enquiry, initiatives aimed at memorialization, explores the supposed tension between peace and justice, and critically evaluates the extent to which responsive measures have served to reinvigorate national justice systems affected by armed conflict or atrocity crimes.